-Be aware there are spoilers for IT (2017), the 1990 miniseries, and Stephen King’s novel.
+Be aware there are spoilers for IT Chapter Two (2019), IT (2017), the 1990 miniseries, and Stephen King’s novel.

 We all know Pennywise is terrifying.
-Whether you grew up on Stephen King‘s novel, Tim Curry‘s iconic performance in the 1990 miniseries, or just met the dancing clown via Bill Skarsgard‘s unique but equally terrifying performance in Andy Muschietti‘s film adaptation, the consistent through line is that the creature known as It is an ungodly manifestation of our most primal fears.
-And one creepy ass clown.
+Whether you grew up on Stephen King‘s novel, Tim Curry‘s iconic performance in the 1990 miniseries, or just met the dancing clown via Bill Skarsgard‘s unique but equally terrifying performance in Andy Muschietti‘s two-part film adaptation, the consistent through-line is that the creature known as It is an ungodly manifestation of our most primal fears.
+And one creepy clown.
 But what exactly is It?
 Well, that’s not super easy to answer, but let’s give it a try.

-It resides in the what It calls the deadlights, a sea of destructive orange lights that drive most humans insane upon sight.
+Beyond Its physical form lies what It calls the deadlights, a sea of destructive orange lights that drive most humans insane upon sight.
 In the books, Bill nearly glimpses the deadlights and survives, but the only person to fully see the deadlights and recover is his wife Audra.
 In the film, it’s Beverly who glimpses the deadlights when Pennywise unhinges his jaw and reveals a peek at his true form.
 We also see subtle hints of the deadlights when Pennywise’s eye glow orange throughout the film, first when he terrorizes Mike and again when he retreats to the Well House after the Niebolt street battle.

-As you probably would expect from a great celestial creature, It’s powers are not restricted to embodying your worst nightmare driving people insane with his space lights, but It is best known for it’s shape-shifting abilities.
-Pennywise is only one of It’s forms.
+As you probably would expect from a celestial creature, It’s powers are not restricted to embodying your worst nightmare driving people insane with his space lights, but It is best known for Its shape-shifting abilities.
+Pennywise is only one of Its forms.
 In the film, we also see It become a mummy, Beverly’s dad, Mike’s burning parents, the creepy painting lady, a decapitated boy, a leper, and Georgie, and in the book, he takes many more forms, most famously, the classic Universal monsters.